 The Vermont Bar Association (VBA) has been authorized to provide courses specially approved to satisfy the first-year CLE requirement.
-The VBA’s list of approved live and prerecorded courses can be found here:
+The VBA’s list of approved live and prerecorded courses can be found here.

-Failure to file these Certifications of Compliance within one year of admission will result in administrative suspension of your license to practice law.
+You must certify completion of the first-year requirements within one year of your date of admission.
+Failure to do so will result in administrative suspension of your license to practice law.

 You can certify completion of the first-year CLE and mentorship requirements through the Attorney Portal.

 Prior to going to the Portal to certify completion of the mentorship, you will need to have your supervising judge or attorney complete the form below, which you will be required to upload as part of your certification.

 In the alternative to using the Portal to certify completion, you can complete the form(s) below and submit them through eFiling.
 Instructions on how to use eFiling can be found here: Attorney Licensing eFiling Guide.